 FEDEC Operation & Administration

 FEDEC operates as a partnership with the Chair being one of the partnership's Principals.
 The Chair role is undertaken on a rotating basis.
 The current Chair of FEDEC is Dan Pearson (Principal USP College).

 FEDEC is supported by an operational director, Katharine Ball.
 Communications with FEDEC should be made via the details provided on our Contact page.

 FEDEC Key Statistics

-FEDEC's nine colleges are a vital part of the Essex economy.
+FEDEC's eight colleges are a vital part of the Essex economy.
 This is in terms of their role as education and training providers, employers and as organisations at the centre of the county's towns and communities.
 Below are some key statistics which demonstrate the collective value and impact of FEDEC's colleges: